-Comment: The status of probation cases should be timely monitored to allow for the issuance of an official court order for the closure and write-off of uncollectible accounts.
-The related allowance is \$5,280,105, which includes expired probation cases that have had no movement in more than five years.
+Comment: The status of probation cases should be timely monitored to allow for the issuance of official court orders for the closure and write-off of uncollectible accounts.
+The related allowance is \$5,279,085, which includes expired probation cases that have had no movement for more than five years.
+The non-collections have minimal impact on the financial position of the Government of Guam as the majority of the balance accrues to the associated victim.

-Recommendation: The status of probation cases should be monitored to allow for the legal and timely write-off of expired probation cases.
+Recommendation: The status of probation cases should be monitored to allow for legal and timely write-off of expired probation cases.